-Since the completion of the Needs Assessment, the updated load forecast shows that by 2021 the load demand in the Learnington area will exceed the capacity of the existing Learnington TS by about 200 MW.
-As a consequence, Hydro One built the second DESN at Learnington TS with the addition of 2 x 75/125 MVA, 230/27.6 kV transformers.
-The project was completed in Q4 2019.
-Additional SPS component was added to the project scope and that portion is expected to be completed in Q1 2021.
-The recommended SPS is intended for use during system restoration following the loss of any of the following circuits: L28C, L29C, W44LC, W45LS or S47C.
+The RIP report was completed in March 2020 for this region.
+As per this report, the updated load forecast shows that by 2021 the load demand in the Leamington area will exceed the capacity of the existing Leamington TS by about 200 MW.
+As a consequence, Hydro One built the second DESN at Leamington TS with the addition of 2 x 75/125 MVA, 230/27.6 kV transformers.
+Furthermore, additional SPS component was also added to the project scope.
+The recommended SPS is for use during system restoration following the loss of any of the following circuits: L28C, L29C, W44LC, W45LS or S47C.
 The SPS would monitor the status of these circuits and trip load, as required, at Leamington TS, Aphria CTS and Mastron II CTS following the loss of any one of the circuits.
 The implementation of this SPS would avoid the need for load curtailment at these stations during this system restoration.
+This project was completed in Q2 2021.

-• Kingsville TS - T1/T2/T3/T4 Transformers End-Of-Life
+• Kingsville TS - T1/T2/T3/T4 Transformers Replacement

 As the result of significant load increase in the Kingsville area, consistent with the recommendations in the NA and IRRP, Hydro One is planning to replace the existing 4x42MVA units with 2x83MVA units.
-The first 83MVA unit was in service in 2018, while the second unit is expected to be in service in Q4 2021.
+The first 83MVA unit was in service in 2018, while the second unit is expected to be in service in Q4 2022.

-• Keith TS - T11/T12 Autotransformers End-Of-Life
+• Keith TS - T11/T12 Autotransformers Replacement

 T11 and T12 are to be replaced with larger 250MVA units to improve load supply and restoration capability for the 115kV J3E/J4E subsystem.
-This work is currently planned to be completed by 2024.
+This work is currently planned to be completed by 2023.

-• Keith TS- Reconfiguration of 230 kV and 115 kV circuits and 27.6 kV feeders
+Keith TS- Reconfiguration Of 230 kV and 115 kV Circuits and 27.6 kV Feeders

 To accommodate the construction of Gordie Howe International Bridge reconfiguration on station equipment within Keith TS was required.
-In addition reconfiguration on transmission circuits J5D (230 kV), C21J/C22J (230 kV), J3E/J4E (115 kV), connection facilities for customer owned circuit J2N (115 kV), and Distribution feeders 23M3, 23M4, and 23M5 (27.6 kV) was performed.
+In addition, reconfiguration on transmission circuits J5D (230 kV), C21J/C22J (230 kV), J3E/J4E (115 kV), connection facilities for customer owned circuit J2N (115 kV), and Distribution feeders 23M3, 23M4, and 23M5 (27.6 kV) was performed.
 The project was completed in 2019.

-• Crawford TS - T3 Transformer End-Of-Life
+• Crawford TS - T3 Transformer Replacement